ros-realtime/ros-realtime-rpi4-image/README.md

 ### Todos

-- [ ] Implement systemd startup service to pin CPU to a configurable frequency.
 - [ ] Setup /etc/security/limits.conf (or maybe limits.conf.d)
 - [ ] Actually install ROS2 :).
-- [ ] Optionally configure
+- [ ] Optionally configure isolcpus and nohz_full for the kernel.
 - [ ] Fix the issue with `LINUX_RT_VERSION` and `LINUX_RT_VERSION_ACTUALLY` (see `vars.sh`).
 - [ ] Possibly build the RT kernel directly here instead of downloading it.
 - [ ] Use a sha256 checksum to ensure downloaded image and kernel are "secure".
+- [ ] Add overclocking support

 How to use
 ----------

 ### System requirements

-Unfortunately, the current setup doesn't work in Docker, as I used `systemd-nspawn` to make setting up and executing commands in a chroot easier (mainly so I can save some time figuring out the various bind mounts I need, to shutdown the container correctly if a command fails, and to force quit a container if something goes really wrong by pressing ^] 3 times).
+**Why not docker?** Unfortunately, the current setup doesn't work in Docker, as I used `systemd-nspawn` to make setting up and executing commands in a chroot easier (mainly so I can save some time figuring out the various bind mounts I need, to shutdown the container correctly if a command fails, and to force quit a container if something goes really wrong by pressing ^] 3 times).
 This tool also rely on loop devices, which are not namespaced and thus not readily usable in Docker without privileged access.
+It may be possible to use Docker later by changing this code, but for now it's not possible (the code will also likely be uglier as nspawn can't be easily used in docker?).

-Thus, you'll need a Linux machine with root and the following tools installed: `cut`, `grep`, `parted`, `pv`, `rsync`, `truncate`, `wget`, `systemd-nspawn`, and `qemu-aarch64-static`.
+Thus, you'll need a Linux machine with root and the following tools installed:
+`cut`, `grep`, `parted`, `pv`, `rsync`, `truncate`, `wget`, `systemd-nspawn`, and `qemu-aarch64-static`.

+To build the `focal-rt-ros2` image, you'll also need: `zip`.

 For Ubuntu, you can simply run:

 ```
-$ sudo apt install parted pv rsync wget systemd-containers qemu-user-static make
+$ sudo apt install parted pv rsync wget systemd-containers qemu-user-static make zip
 ```

-To build the `focal-rt-ros2` image, you'll also need:

-- `zip`: the `zip` package in Ubuntu.

 ### To run